 |<bindings>||This element holds a collection of standard and custom bindings.|

 This binding generates a run-time communication stack by default, which uses transport security, TCP for message delivery, and a binary message encoding.
 This binding is an appropriate Windows Communication Foundation (WCF) system-provided choice for communicating over an Intranet.

 netTcpBinding is faster than the configuration provided by the

-wsHttpBinding, but it is intended only for WCF-to-WCF communication.
+wsHttpBinding, but it is intended only for WCF communication.
 The security behavior is configurable using the optional

 securityMode attribute.
 The use of WS-ReliableMessaging is configurable using the optional